 Even a ferry for buses has got to have a loo; it must be here somewhere.
 From Alberoni at the southern tip of the 11km Lido sandbar across the way to the 11-km sandbar of Pellestrina

-Kristin and a friend discussing the transport situation.
+Kristin and the driver discussing the transport situation.
 Now for another ferry.

 The party's out on the back deck.

 "Chioggia, all descend please."
 Chioggia's on a small island next to the mainland down the far end of the Venice lagoons, said to be well worth seeing.
 A sizable independent commune in the 11th century, based on salt panning, the town was captured by Genoa in 1378, liberated by Venice in 1380, and part of Venice ever since.